Logo

 L. Gilchrist (D)

-Running Away From Out-Of-Home Placement, including requiring the Child Protection Ombudsman to develop a run away risk assessment and prediction tool, collect run away data, and conduct a survey of the physical infrastructure of facilities.
-Additionally, the bill requires a facility to notify the child’s or youth’s parent, legal guardian, or custodian within 24 hours after discovering the child or youth is missing from its care
+Implements recommendations from the Timothy Montoya Task Force To Prevent Children From Running Away From Out-Of-Home Placement, including requiring the Child Protection Ombudsman to and conduct a survey of the physical infrastructure needed to deter children and youth from running away from residential child care facilities.
+Additionally, the bill requires a facility to notify the child’s or youth’s parent, legal guardian, or custodian within four hours after discovering the child or youth is missing from its care.

 Governor Signed: 04/10/2025